cosmos/ibc-go/docs/architecture/adr-027-ibc-wasm.md

 The contract's bytecode is not stored in state (it is actually unnecessary and wasteful to store it, since the Wasm VM already stores it and can be queried back, if needed).
-The checksum is simply the hash of the bytecode of the contract and it is stored in state in an entry with key `checksums` that contains a list of the checksums of bytecodes that have been stored.
+The checksum is simply the hash of the bytecode of the contract and it is stored in state in an entry with key `checksums` that contains the checksums for the bytecodes that have been stored.

 ### How light client proxy works?